btipling/filesearch/README.md

 implement all the options
 tests

-Determine performance?
+✓ update plugin.xml
 ✓ stop locking ui
 ✓ cancel search
-    ✓ fix results list model so it only adds on add, instead of feeding it the entire result list

-✓ clear results/state
+✓ fix results list model so it only adds on add, instead of feeding it the entire result list ✓ clear results/state
 ✓ add clear (results) button
 ✓ disable search button until there's text and a directory to search exists